scipion-em/docs/docs/developer/buildbot.rst

 * **production**: represents the stable code of release 3.0.0 (???????)
 * **devel**: represents the code in development of the release 3.0.0.

-For that reason, we have three `BuildFactorys` that are in charge of automatically executing the code of the aforementioned branches:
+For that reason, we have three `BuildFactories` that are in charge of automatically executing the code of the aforementioned branches:

-* **supportBuilGroupFactory**: this BuildFactorys is automatically released on Sundays.
+* **supportBuildGroupFactory**: this BuildFactory is automatically released on Sundays.
-* **productionBuildGroupFactory**: this BuildFactorys is automatically released on Saturday.
+* **productionBuildGroupFactory**: this BuildFactory is automatically released on Saturday.
-* **develBuildGroupFactory**: this BuildFactorys is automatically released on Monday, Wednesday and Friday.
+* **develBuildGroupFactory**: this BuildFactory is automatically released on Monday, Wednesday and Friday.

 .. figure:: /docs/images/buildbot/build_master02.png